 In The Way Home, the first book of The Ashes of Olympus trilogy, the survivors of Troy flee the Greeks and take to the wind dark sea to find a new home.
 Before reading on you might like to read my review here.

 Now in The Ivory Gate Julian Barr continues this emotive and action packed story.
 We are reminded that Aeneas’ troubles, the fate of the Trojan’s and of the Latins, all arise from the feud between the goddesses Aphrodite and Hera.
 I enjoy how Julian Barr gives us gods you can not only fear but also feel for.
-Hera’s machinations, for instance, are driven by her quite understandable desire to protect her daughter, Queen Dido of Karkhedon (later known as ‘Carthage’).
+Hera’s machinations, for instance, are driven by her fierce desire to protect her daughter, Queen Dido of Karkhedon (later known as ‘Carthage’).

 Aphrodite recruits the Furies, Poseidon, Cyclops and Hephaestus, god of fire and forger of weapons.
 Hera ramps up this arms race by summoning not only the warrior Athena but also the war god himself, Ares.
 And this is no mere spat among the Olympians.
 This is for their survival.